 List of Colors in Korean

 Below is a list of all Korean colors in Hangul.
 The list contains various shades of Korean color words.
 Audios are included for each words to help improve your Korean pronunciation too.

 Here is how to pronounce the colors in Korean using Hangeul.
 The Hangeul in brackets is the way to pronounce the colors.

 |Colors in English||Colors in Korean||Hangeul Pronunciation|

 |pastel color||[파스텔 톤의 색]|

-The reason that some of the colors are pronounced differently than they are spelled is because of the special Korean pronunciation rules.
+Some of the colors are pronounced differently than they are spelled because of the special Korean pronunciation rules.
 Knowing these rules will make learning Korean easier.

 How to Use Colors in Korean

-You can use colors in Korean above as nouns or as adjectives.
-These are helpful when describing everything you see daily from a house to a dress or a book.
+You can use colors in Korean above in their noun form or as adjective form.
+These are helpful when describing everything you see daily, from a house to a dress or a book.

 빨간색 자전거 좋아해요 (ppalgansaek jajeongeo joahaeyo)